Spec Ops: The Line: Critical reception

 In 2014, Former IGN Senior Editor Colin Moriarty included Spec Ops: The Line in his list of Top 25 Favourite Games of All Time.
 He wrote, "What I found underneath its bro-shooter façade was perhaps one of the best stories I've ever experienced in a game, all built around an entirely awesome third-person cover-based shooter.
 Spec Ops is underrated, and it will never see a sequel (nor should it), but it's a must-play for the story alone."
-Simon Bramble from GamesRadar in 2017 called the game "haunting" and "thought-provoking", writing that the events in the game left a very strong and lasting impression even five years following the game's release.
+Simon Bramble from GamesRadar in 2017 called it "haunting" and "thought-provoking", writing that the events in the game left a very strong and lasting impression even five years following its release.
 In 2022, David Wildgoose from GameSpot wrote that the game subverted genre expectations and described it as the "best exploration of bloodlust" in games, and wrote that "Spec Ops: The Line is unwavering in its commitment to the idea that not only is the protagonist of a military shooter a psychopath, but that our demand for and enjoyment of them reveals something deeply ugly about our culture".
 Retrospectively, Spec Ops: The Line was considered to be an influential game, and its release led to further critiques on modern military shooters.